Wisdom & Compassion in Action

 SPECIAL NOTICE: COVID-19

-May 1, 2020 – Seattle Buddhist Center is following the guidelines of King County Public Health and will be *cancelling all in-person public events held at the Center thru June 30, 2020.
+June 21, 2020 – Seattle Buddhist Center is following the guidelines of King County Public Health and will be *cancelling all in-person public events held at the Center until further notice.

 The Seattle Buddhist Center is part of an international Buddhist movement known as the Triratna Buddhist Community.
 We are dedicated to communicating Buddhist teachings in a context that is accessible for the modern Western world.